NEMSLinux/nems-docs/check_commands/check_internet_speed.rst

 Internet connectivity, the most likely culprit is that your NEMS Server is unable to process the speedtest within 120 seconds.
 A Raspberry Pi 4 with a reasonably fast MicroSD card should be able to perform a speedtest in under 40 seconds.
 Please upgrade your NEMS Server to an officially-supported platform.
+Power users may increase the value of `service_check_timeout` in `/usr/local/nagios/etc/nagios.cfg` however this may result in cascading checks, which will bring a low-powered SBC to its knees.
+You are much safer to upgrade to a board that meets your requirements.